w3f/polkadot-wiki-old/docs/polkadot/learn/keys.md

 We expect `ed25519` to be much better supported by commercial HSMs for the foreseeable future.
 There is better support for `ed25519` on personal hardware wallets for now.

-At the same time, `sr25519` makes implememnting more complex protocols safer.
+At the same time, `sr25519` makes implementing more complex protocols safer.
 In particular, `sr25519` comes with safer version of many protocols like HDKD common in the Bitcoin and Ethereum ecosystem.

 ### "Controller" and "Stash" keys